NUMERICAL LINEAR ALGEBRA IN DATA EXPLORATION

 those on a list of suggested papers.

 Submit a short weekly synopsis of each week's material, with your own reactions.

 - Develop and carry out a research project based on one or more recent

 research papers devoted to topics studied in this class.

-A research project can be a literature survey, an experimental study of some
+A research project can be an experimental study of some

 methods proposed in a paper or of an application of one of the methods studied

 in this class.
 To give an approximate scale of the effort required, you

 should expect to devote about 50 hours of time during the course of the